glenn20/mp-image-tool-esp32/README.md

 Tool for manipulating partition tables in MicroPython esp32 firmware image files and device flash storage.

-`mp-image-tool-esp32` manipulates micropython esp32 firmware files (such as those at <https://micropython.org/download?port=esp32>) and flash storage on serial-attached ESP32 devices.
+`mp-image-tool-esp32` manipulates micropython esp32 firmware files and flash storage on serial-attached ESP32 devices.
 It has been tested to work with ESP32, ESP32-S2 and ESP32-S3 firmware images and devices.

 **Contents: [Features](#features) | [Installation](#installation) |
 [Examples](#examples) | [OTA Updates](#ota-firmware-updates) | [Usage](#usage)**